Hugh McGary: McGary assassinates Moluntha

 Tecumseh listed the assassination of Moluntha as one of the many broken promises by the United States.

 Hugh and Andrew Jackson

-Hugh McGary gave testimony that he observed Andrew Jackson "bedding together" with Rachel Donelson-Robards-Jackson in July 1790.
+Hugh McGary gave testimony that he observed Andrew Jackson "bedding together" with Rachel Donelson-Robards in July 1790.
 Rachel had married Captain Lewis Robards of Harrodsburg, Kentucky without divorcing him.
-Andrew Jackson's marriage to Rachel became a campaign issue in the Presidential Election of 1828.
+Jackson and Donelson would marry each other in 1794.
+Andrew Jackson's marriage to Donelson became a campaign issue in the presidential election of 1828.

-Also in 1790, as a 1790 court record from Sumner County, Tennessee shows, a bill of sale is exchanged from Hugh McGary to Kasper Mansker for an African-American male slave.
+Also in 1790, as a court record from Sumner County, Tennessee shows, a bill of sale was exchanged from Hugh McGary to Kasper Mansker for an African-American male slave.

 Later life

 In 1797, Hugh McGary and his son Hugh McGary Jr. operate an inn, tannery, and a tavern together.
 In 1801, Hugh McGary gives Hugh McGary Jr. 222 acres of land in Hopkins County, Kentucky.

 In 1804, Hugh McGary Sr. is living in Princeton, Indiana.
 His adjacent neighbor was General Robert Morgan Evans.